Three Policies

 1. Education content

-(3) In the first year, students conduct study and research with a focus on solidifying the foundations of their specialized knowledge and methodology.
+- In the first year, students will engage in learning and research that will focus on solidifying their core expertise and methodological foundations.

 2. Teaching method

-(1) In the "Fundamental Subjects" and "Core Subjects," students will learn through presentations and discussions.
+- In "basic subjects" and "core subjects," students learn through presentations and discussions.

-(3) When writing a master's thesis, receive guidance from your academic advisor according to your research plan, and seek advice from other faculty members at three interim report meetings held in the second half of your first year, June of your second year, and October of your second year.
-I will accept it.
+- When writing a master's thesis, students will receive guidance from their supervisor in accordance with their research plan, and will also receive advice from other faculty members at three interim presentation meetings held in the second half of their first year, in June of their second year, and in October of their second year.

-(4) All research conducted in this department on human subjects must be submitted to the Kansai International University Research Ethics Committee, reviewed, approved, and the research conducted and thesis written.
+- All research involving human subjects conducted in this department is submitted to and reviewed by the Kansai University of International Studies Research Ethics Committee, and only after approval is the research carried out and a dissertation written.

 3. Educational evaluation

-(1) Specialized knowledge and skills will be evaluated for each subject, and will also be evaluated by faculty members other than the academic advisor through an oral examination in the final examination.
+- Specialized knowledge and skills are evaluated for each subject, and also by faculty members other than the supervising professor through an oral examination in the final exam.

-(4) The president will confer a degree on those who have completed the course.
+- The president will award a degree to those who have been certified as having completed the course.

 Admissions Policy